DavidTran42/davidtran42.github.io/_posts/2023-03-27-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "How Covid19 has changed the crime incidents in San Fransisco"
+title:  "How Covid19 has changed the crime incidents in San Francisco"
 date:   2023-03-27 12:28:16 +0200
 categories: jekyll update
 ---